(ZAL e plon)

 Use: Labeled Indications

 Insomnia: Short-term treatment of insomnia.

 Hypersensitivity to zaleplon or any component of the formulation

-Adults: Usual dosage: 10 mg immediately before bedtime (range: 5 to 20 mg); 5 mg may be sufficient for certain low weight patients (maximum dose: 20 mg daily).
+Insomnia: Oral: Usual dosage 10 mg immediately before bedtime (range: 5 to 20 mg); 5 mg may be sufficient for certain low weight patients (maximum dose: 20 mg daily).
 Has been used for up to 5 weeks of treatment in controlled trial setting.

-Debilitated patients: Usual dosage: 5 mg immediately before bedtime (maximum dose: 10 mg daily)
+Debilitated patients: Oral: Usual dosage 5 mg immediately before bedtime (maximum dose: 10 mg daily)